 The blunt truth is that you need to be following industries or companies already to have a good shot of finishing a stock pitch, even a 2-3-page one, in only a few days.

-If not, then you should reevaluate whether or not you want a career in investing.
+If not, then you should reevaluate whether or not you want a career in investing or hedge funds.

 The best investors do it because they’re passionate about the process itself; pitching stocks is their hobby.